Orville Peck

 Daniel Pitout (born January 6, 1988), known professionally as Orville Peck, is a South African country musician based in the United States and Canada, widely known for often wearing a mask and not showing his face publicly.

 He released his debut album Pony in 2019 followed by the EP Show Pony the next year.
 His second studio album Bronco was released in 2022.
 After a self-imposed hiatus in 2023, Peck released his third studio album Stampede in 2024.
 W Magazine said that his voice is a "deep, calm bass-baritone that recalls the bygone era of Johnny Cash and Roy Orbison; [his] haunting guitar riffs drift between rockabilly, blues, and dreamy shoegazing distortions."

-On March 31, 2025, Peck made his Broadway debut as the Emcee in the revival of Cabaret at the August Wilson Theatre opposite Eva Noblezada as Sally Bowles.
-In 2026, he will make his film debut as Vega in the upcoming Street Fighter reboot.

 Early life

-Peck was born in Johannesburg, South Africa and lived there until he was 15.
+Peck was born in Johannesburg, South Africa, and lived there until he was 15.
+He grew up in a mixed-race family, and is "part-white, part-Indian".
 As a child, he taught himself music by playing an acoustic guitar and an old Casio keyboard.
 His father is a sound engineer and Orville did voice-over work for cartoons and other media as a child.
 Growing up, he took ballet classes for 12 years and performed in musical theater productions.
+Peck immigrated to Canada in 2003.
 By his early 20s, he had been on national tours of musicals.

 Orville Peck moved to London for a foundation degree in acting from the London Academy of Music and Dramatic Art in 2014.
 He played Jonathan Harris/Peter Pan in the Mischief Theatre production of Peter Pan Goes Wrong at the Apollo Theatre in 2016.